 Through each of these five means of growth (reading the Bible, prayer, worship, fellowship, and witness), may we be strengthened and grow in our faith.
 May it be that when the next year comes, we are different people than we were the year before.
 And may we do so for the glory of our King Jesus and persevere to the end so we can say like Paul, “I have fought the good fight, I have finished the race, I have kept the faith” (2 Timothy 4:7-8).

 John Sorensen (Doctorate of Divinity, Knox Theological Seminary & Doctor of Humane Letters, Montreat College) is the president of Evangelism Explosion International (www.evangelismexplosion.org) and host of Share Life Today (www.sharelife.today).
 Sorensen has authored the books Well Done and Your Story Counts and travels the globe for Evangelism Explosion.
-This past year Evangelism Explosion International equipped more than 435,000 Christians worldwide to be witnesses for Christ, and saw, by the grace of God, more than 7.9 million people make a profession of faith in Jesus.
+This past year Evangelism Explosion International equipped just under 2 million Christians worldwide to be witnesses for Christ, and saw, by the grace of God, 17.3 million people make a profession of faith in Jesus.
 He lives in Asheville, North Carolina, with his wife, Ann, and he has four adult children and six grandchildren.